Linking Numbers in Three-Manifolds: Examples

 \section{Examples}

-To conclude, we illustrate the output of the algorithm for a collection of pseudo-branch curves.
-We begin with a three-colorable knot, $\alpha$, which is the connected sum of two copies of the trefoil knot.
-Since the trefoil is a two-bridge knot, the dihedral three-fold cover of $S^3$ branched along $\alpha$ is $S^1\times S^2$.
+To conclude, we illustrate the output of the algorithm on a collection of pseudo-branch curves.
+The branch curve $\alpha$ is a connected sum of two 3-colored trefoil knots.
+Since the trefoil is a 2-bridge knot, its irregular 3-fold dihedral cover is again $S^3$.
+From there, one can check that the irregular 3-fold dihedral cover of $S^3$ branched along the connected sum $\alpha$ is $S^1\times S^2$.

+Now we choose pseudo-branch curves on which to perform our computations.
+We choose curves which appear in our primary applications---see Section~\ref{applications.subsec}.
+We briefly explain the context here, though it is not necessary for understanding the linking number computation itself.